- American Silver Eagles

 - Shop Silver By Mint

 A silver "round" is silver bullion that is shaped like a coin.
 Think of them as a "round" silver bar.
 Due to their shape, people who are new to buying silver can often mistake silver rounds for silver coins.
-The easiest way to tell the difference between the two, is to look for a face value (denomination).
+The easiest way to tell the difference between the two is to look for the face value (denomination).
 Rounds are not government-minted legal tender, and so cannot display a face value.

-Buying Silver Rounds
+Buying Silver Rounds Online

-The Difference Between Silver Coins and Silver Rounds
+Silver Coins vs. Silver Rounds

 The Difference Between Silver Bars and Silver Rounds